LMSW vs. LCSW – What’s the difference?

 What is an LCSW?

 LCSW stands for licensed clinical social worker.
-This license allows you to provide clinical services to clients independent of supervision.
+This license allows qualified individuals to provide clinical services to clients independent of supervision.
 You typically need, at minimum, a master’s degree and two years of supervised field experience to become a licensed clinical social worker.
 Both LMSW and LCSW licenses can lead to an engaging professional career—but the LCSW typically has more rigorous experiential and knowledge requirements.

 LCSW Programs

 To become an LCSW, you need to enroll in a CSWE-accredited master’s in social work program.
-If you plan to work in a state where the LCSW license is recognized, exploring on-campus or online LCSW programs that are accredited, known for their rigor, and emphasize your clinical practicum are a great place to start.
+If you plan to work in a state where the LCSW license is recognized, exploring on-campus or online LCSW programs that are accredited, known for their rigor, and emphasize clinical practice are a great place to start.
 The clinical hours you accumulate in your master’s program can help lay the foundation for your work in the field—and you’ll know what to expect when completing your post-graduate experience hours.

 What Does an LCSW Do?